 Examples of Time Theft

-Employee monitoring improves the accuracy of employee time tracking by providing another source of data that can be used to verify employee activity.
+Employee monitoring improves the accuracy of employee time tracking by verifying that employees are active on their work devices.

 Gallup estimates that actively disengaged employees cost the U.S. between $483 billion to $605 billion each year in lost productivity.
 One of the pros of using employee monitoring software is gaining the ability to detect early warning signs of disengagement such as excessive unproductive web browsing.

-How employee monitoring is used for to improve productivity
+How employee monitoring is used to improve productivity

-Computer monitoring software is used to ensure that employees are using company systems safely and handling data in a way that is compliant with the company’s security policies.
+Computer monitoring software is used to ensure that employees are using company systems safely and handling sensitive information in a way that is compliant with the company’s security policies.

-This includes data loss prevention tools that audit file transfers to portable storage devices and internet monitoring software that tracks the websites visited by employees.
+This includes DLP tools that audit file transfers to portable storage devices and internet monitoring software that tracks the websites visited by employees.

 Having a formal computer use policy is an essential first step for communicating expectations to employees, but it’s not the full solution.
 Employee monitoring software is a valuable tool for enforcing policies as it can alert HR and management to computer policy violations such as visits to adult-oriented sites.